An Educational and Cultural Initiative

 Panterra

-Lasting change begins in the heart of local communities.
-By working hand in hand with fishermen, ranchers, families, teachers, students, and researchers, we’ve seen how conservation and sustainable development can strengthen both livelihoods and ecosystems.
+Lasting change begins within the communities we work alongside.
+By partnering with fishermen, ranchers, families, teachers, students, and researchers, we see how conservation and sustainable practices can support both livelihoods and the ecosystems they depend on.

 Together, we are shaping a future working with communities not only to protect their natural heritage